voedger/voedger-internals/server/design/sequences.md

 	ReadNumbers(WSID, []SeqID) ([]Numbers, error)

 	// IDs in batch.Values are unique
-	// Values must be written first, then Offset WriteValues(batch []SeqValue) error
+  // len(batch) may be 0

-	WritePLogOffset(offset PLogOffset) error
+	WriteValues(batch []SeqValue) error

-	// Last offset successfully written by WriteValues ReadLastWrittenPLogOffset() (PLogOffset, error)
+  // Next offset to be used

-	// Scan PLog from the given offset and send values to the batcher.
+	WriteNextPLogOffset(offset PLogOffset) error
-	// Values are sent per event, unordered, IDs are not unique.
+	ReadNextPLogOffset() (PLogOffset, error)

-	// Batcher is responsible for batching, ordering, and ensuring uniqueness, and uses ISeqStorage.WriteValues.
+	// ActualizeSequencesFromPLog scans PLog from the given offset and send values to the batcher.
-	// Batcher can block the execution for some time, but it terminates if the ctx is done.
+	// Values are sent per event, unordered, ISeqValue.Keys are not unique.
 	ActualizeSequencesFromPLog(ctx context.Context, offset PLogOffset, batcher func(batch []SeqValue, offset PLogOffset) error) error
 }